microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Upgrade.md

 The motivation for providing the additional support for upgrade in the Node.js LB was to have a more automated end-to-end upgrade solution (for the standalone case at least) "out of the box".
 This can then be built upon with additional automation should you wish to write your own "upgrade orchestration service".
 <br/><br/>
 ### :vertical_traffic_light: Upgrade Orchestration
 As has been shown, upgrade is a multi-step process, and managing it at any kind of scale or frequency will require automating the process through the creation of an "upgrade orchestration manager".
-While there is limited support for authoring such a tool today (August 2021), we hope to deliver an "Immortal Lifecycle API" at some point in the future that will address this gap.
+While there is limited support for authoring such a tool today (January 2022), we hope to deliver an "Immortal Lifecycle API" at some point in the future that will address this gap.

 Any upgrade orchestration service will need to be aware of LB differences.
 For example, the Node.js LB uses a .json file for configuration, but other LB's may also use the config file format (or config techniques) most appropriate for their target language/technology.
 While we don't restrict LB authors from deciding how to best serve their user base, we do expect each LB author to document the specifics of how upgrade is performed/managed using their LB (as we have done here for the Node.js LB).